Who needs mixed martial arts or the World Cup when you’ve got a friendly Niche Site Competition to get your adrenaline

 The cost of the work done by others can come back in profits faster, since things are moving more quickly.
 However, not all of us have the resources (or the patience) to find a reliable team of people to work for us, which is why I’m going to do a lot of the things on my own.
 If I do end up outsourcing anything, it will be on a per task basis, and I’ll show you which tasks those are and the process for finding people to do that for me.

 You don’t need a full time team working for you to succeed, and hopefully I can prove that to you.
-Then at least when you do outsource something, you can point your own virtual assistants to my tutorials, or know what your VA should (or should not) be doing.
+Then at least when you outsource something, you can point your own virtual assistants to my tutorials, or know what your VA should (or should not) be doing.

 Finding a Profitable Niche

 I spent three straight hours doing some market research before I narrowed down my niche.
 To me, this is the most important part of the process, and can mean the difference between a site that makes money, and one that doesn’t.

 Here is an overview of the process I used, which was highly influenced by Glen’s interview in Episode 03 of the Smart Passive Income Podcast.
 I will get into detail about each step later in this post:

 - I came up with a list of 7 passions, 7 problems, and 7 fears, making sure to stay away from anything that deals with making money online.
 (Side note: I once won $1,024 on a Blazing 7s slot machine, so I consider 777 to be a lucky number of mine.
-Hey – nobody said superstition doesn’t play a role in internet marketing.)
+Hey, nobody said superstition doesn’t play a role in online marketing.)